willymcallister/willymcallister.github.io/_articles/charge.md

 {% include img.html img="j-j-thomson.png" alt="J. J. Thomson" %}{: height="300px" :}
 <p class="caption">J. J. Thomson in the laboratory, Cambridge University, England.</p>

-## Measuring charge by counting electrons

-A coulomb of charge is like a big bucket of sand, where each grain of sand is an electron charge, $e^-$.
-When dealing with everyday currents there are lots of electrons moving around.
-So we measure charge in buckets (coulombs).

-Now that we know about electrons, we can also measure charge by counting electrons.
-Down at the atomic level we often count electrons rather than coulombs, because each electron matters.

-So what is the relationship between the coulomb unit and the charge of an individual electron?
-How many grains of sand $(e^-)$ are there in a bucket of one coulomb?

-Electrons are *really* small, and one coulomb of charge is a *ton* of electron charges.

-In terms of electron charges,

-$1$ coulomb $= 6.242 \times 10^{18} \,e^-$

-This number is measured by experiment.
-That's $6.242$ billion billion electrons!
-That is a *lot* of electrons moving in one ampere of current.
-So it's no wonder when we deal with everyday currents we don't count the electrons of sand, but instead talk about current in more convenient every-day number of amperes (coulombs/second).

-If we take the reciprocal we derive the charge on an electron in terms of coulombs.

-$e^- = \dfrac{1}{6.242 \times 10^{18}} = 1.603 \times 10^{-19}\,\text{coulomb}$

 ## Summary
 {:.no_toc}